doronz88/hilda/README.md

 - `hilda attach [-p pid] [-n process-name]`
   - Attach to an already running process on current host (specified by either `pid` or `process-name`)
 - `hilda remote HOSTNAME PORT`
-  - Attach to an already running process on a target host (sepcified by `HOSTNAME PORT`)
+  - Attach to an already running process on a target host (specified by `HOSTNAME PORT`)
 - `hilda bare`
   - Only start an LLDB shell and load Hilda as a plugin.
   - Please refer to the following help page if you require help on the command available to you within the lldb shell: